 Accuracy: A measure of the correctness of a measurement.

 A/D Bits: The number of bits used to convert an analog signal to a digital value.

-AE (Applications Engineer): A Campbell Scientific employee whose job is to help customers configure data acquisition system that fit their applications, provide quotations, assist ordering, answer technical questions about our equipment, and occasionally help program or install equipment.
+AE (Application Engineer): A Campbell Scientific employee whose job is to help customers configure data acquisition systems that fit their applications, provide quotes, assist ordering, answer technical questions about our equipment, and occasionally help program or install equipment.